Provably Fair

 We publish everything needed to independently verify every round:

-- Complete round history with GKM seeds, MT states, and SHA-256 hashes available for download
+- Complete round history with seeds and SHA-256 hashes available via the verification tool

-- Deterministic replay: any standard MT19937 implementation reproduces the exact outcome given the disclosed seed
+- Deterministic replay: our published reference MT19937 implementation reproduces the exact outcome given the disclosed seed

 - SHA-256 hash of the MT seed published before each round — the platform cannot change the outcome after this point